OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-static/demo-1/demo.md

 ### Observation

-The rule has identified one location in the code file where an API, `getExternalStorageDirectory`, is used to write to external storage.
+The rule has identified one location in the code file where an API, `getExternalStorageDirectory`, is used to write to external storage as well as the location in the manifest file where the `MANAGE_EXTERNAL_STORAGE` permission is declared.

-{{ output.txt }}

-The rule has also identified that the manifest file declares `MANAGE_EXTERNAL_STORAGE` permission.

-{{ output2.txt }}
+{{ output.txt # output2.txt }}

 ### Evaluation